-Question What range of faith groups and world views is represented on the SACRE as a whole, including co-optees?
-Halton SACRE is aware of the need for the group to be more multicultural and have agreed to broaden their representation to include other faith groups and world views.
+Question What range of faith groups and worldviews is represented on the SACRE as a whole, including co-optees?
+Halton SACRE is aware of the need for the group to be multi-cultural and have agreed to broaden their representation to include other faith groups and world views.
 The target of having a co-opted member from a non-Christian faith continues to be a challenge.
 Approaches are being made to relevant associations in the region.
+(From Sept 2019 a revised constitution will support recruitment of new members to SACRE) See Appendix 3

-The SACRE has commenced work on developing a constitution which will further enhance membership See appendix 2 What training/induction is offered both to new members and to the SACRE as a whole?
-All members are encouraged to attend relevant conferences and national AGMs.
+What training/induction is offered both to new members and to the SACRE as a whole?
+All members are encouraged to attend relevant conferences and national AGMs and local CPD and network meetings.
 New members are supplied with relevant background reading on their appointment.
 Opportunities are planned for members to meet informally with neighbouring SACREs